rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

 All software/applications/packages originate from plain human-readable text files.
 The files are collectively known as source code.
 The RPM packages that are installed on Linux distributions are born from source code.

-In this exercise you are going to download, compile and install a sample program from its original source files.
+In this exercise, you will download, compile, and install a sample program from its source files.
 For convenience, source files are usually distributed as a single compressed file called a tar-ball (pronounced tar-dot-gee-zee).

 The following exercises will be based on the venerable Hello project source code. `hello` is a simple command-line application written in C++, that does nothing more than print "hello" to the terminal.
 You can learn more about [the project here](http://www.gnu.org/software/hello/hello.html)